BDXGaming/Nhplugin/README.md

 ## Future Support
 I do not have any fixed plans on supporting/improving this plugin.
 It is merely a project that I work on when I have free time.

+## Examples
+The single-script example does not fully work as I changed the way in which events are called from Java.
+However the premise is the same and events can be easily checked by getting the event name.